Man who fathered up to 600 children banned from donating sperm

 A man suspected of fathering between 500 and 600 children was ordered by a court to stop donating to sperm banks on Friday.

-The Dutch court also ordered the man, Jonathan Meijer, to contact sperm banks abroad and request that they destroy any of his semen they still have in stock.
+The Dutch court also ordered the man to contact sperm banks abroad and request that they destroy any of his semen they still have in stock.

-Should he donate any more sperm Meijer could be fined €100,000 each time he breaks the court order.
+Should he donate any more sperm the man could be fined €100,000 each time he breaks the court order.

 The mother, identified by the foundation only as Eva, said: “I hope this ruling leads to a ban on mass donation and spreads like an oil slick to other countries.